fmr-llc/jive-content-viewer/README.md

 Upload Libraries
 ----------------
-* Extract the content viewer widget zip archive to your local computer.
+* Download the content viewer widget zip archive and extract it to your local computer.
 * Log into your Jive community.
 * Navigate to the upload location for your library files.
 * Create an Uploaded File in the Library location of your Jive community.
 Drag the file "content_viewer_widget.css" to the file section of the upload.
 Set the file name to "Content Viewer Widget CSS Library", put a description of your choosing, tag it, set the authors, and make sure it is being published to the correct Library location.
 Click Publish.